glitchdata/gd-cron/README.md

   - Set the first run time in your site timezone (format `YYYY-MM-DD HH:MM`).
   - Choose **Once** or any registered recurrence schedule.

+### Settings

+- Default first-run offset (seconds) when no time is provided.
+- Default recurrence for new events.
+- Toggle delete confirmation prompts.

 ## Notes and cautions

 - Running hooks manually executes the attached callbacks immediately; use with care on production.